AdelinePat/AdelinePat/README.md

 I'm Adeline and I am a 1st year software development student at <a href="https://www.linkedin.com/school/laplateformeio/">La Plateforme_</a>.
 I'm curious and a fast learner.

 I used to be a nurse, I worked at a hospital for three years.
-Although I loved caring for patients, I realised that the healthcare environment was not for me.
+Although I loved caring for patients, I realised that the healthcare environment was not the right fit for me.

-I always enjoyed tech, especially CSS and HTML when I was in high school.
-Now that I discovered other languages, I'd like to be a fullstack developper.
+I’ve always liked tech, with a strong interest in backend and low-level programming.
+I’m flexible and keen to grow in any role.

 <!-- ### 🔗 Links -->